-Table 13: Performance measures and levels of service for Council's public space assets
+Table 17: Performance measures and levels of service for Council's public space assets

-Key Performance Measure Level of Service Performance Measure Performance Target 2019-2020 Performance Provide well maintained, serviceable and up to date public Horticultural Maintenance Sporting Grounds: Weekly Regional and District Parks: Weekly to fortnightly 90% Quality space assets Local, Pocket parks and open space areas: 6 to 8 weeks 70% Meets compliance requirements External Consultant Reports Less than 10% of playground network non-compliant Achieved Customer Satisfaction Customer request management system Customer's requests regarding public space assets attended to within 2 weeks.
-81% of requests attended within 2 weeks.
+Key Performance Measure Level of Service Performance Measure Performance Target 2020-2021 Performance Sporting Grounds: Weekly 100% Provide well maintained, serviceable and up to date public Horticultural Maintenance Regional and District Parks: Weekly to fortnightly 90% Quality space assets Local, Pocket parks and open space areas: 6 to 8 weeks 70% · Meets compliance requirements External Consultant Reports Less than 10% of playground network non- compliant Achieved Customer Satisfaction Customer request management system Customer's requests regarding public space assets attended to within 2 weeks.
+80% of requests attended within 2 weeks.
 Accessibility Provide leisure and play facilities in line with the Disability Discrimination Act (DDA) Sporting facilities, parks and play grounds are accessible, in line with Disability Discrimination Act (DDA) and recommendations from audits are undertaken To integrate accessible areas of play and leisure equipment at two locations in each operational area of the LGA by 2019-2020 Council continues to investigate the provision of accessible equipment in line with Play Space Strategy.
-Currently 48.5% complete Reliability / Responsiveness Provide reliable assets to community Number of complaints from sporting fields users about fields or surfaces not being ready <5 per month complaints In the process of being developed Safety Provide safe and suitable public spaces assets Reported accidents/incidents <5 accidents/ incidents per year 9 reported incident 0 insurance claims Asset renewal Implement play equipment renewal program at optimum time to upgrade/maintain the assets at satisfactory condition Select renewal treatments by consideration of condition, risk priorities, function and utilisation etc. 100% play equipment to be replaced as per adopted criteria Renewal activities based on condition, utilisation & function grading
+Currently 48.5% complete Reliability / Responsiveness Provide reliable assets to community Number of complaints from sporting fields users about fields or surfaces not being ready <5 per month complaints In the process of being developed

-Key Performance Measure Level of Service Performance Measure Performance Target 2019-2020 Performance Risk/condition Playground equipment and soft fall areas are maintained at a technically optimal threshold Annual comprehensive inspections carried out by approved contractor No playground equipment and soft-fall areas to be in condition 5 by 2019-2020 0% playground or soft fall components in condition 5 Public space asset conditions are maintained at a technically optimal threshold Annual condition inspection No public space assets to be in condition 5 by 2019 -2020 0.04% of public space assets in condition 5
+Key Performance Measure Level of Service Performance Measure Performance Target 2020-2021 Performance Safety Provide safe and suitable public spaces assets Reported accidents/incidents <5 accidents/ incidents per year 9 reported incident 0 insurance claims Asset renewal Implement play equipment renewal program at optimum time to upgrade/maintain the assets at satisfactory condition Select renewal treatments by consideration of condition, risk priorities, function and utilisation etc. 100% play equipment to be replaced as per adopted criteria Renewal activities based on condition, utilisation & function grading Risk/condition Playground equipment and soft fall areas are maintained at a technically optimal threshold Annual comprehensive inspections carried out by approved contractor No playground equipment and soft-fall areas to be in condition 5 by 2019-2020 0% playground or soft fall components in condition 5 Public space asset conditions are maintained at a technically optimal threshold Annual condition inspection No public space assets to be in condition 5 by 2019 -2020 0.07% of public space assets in condition 5